bubjdubal/Hello-world/README.md

 This is my first repository.

 Today is 2020/12/16.
-I will begins my code travel on the github.
+I will begin my code travel on the github.